 Duka is soon back at Aures with a new series of events taking place during the first half of the year.
-Under the name of AMOENUS this series of 5 immersive artistic experiences will see the curator collaborating with local, London-based curators and experimental sound, visual and performance artists addressing the use of space as an artistic tool.
-The series will run February –June 2019 and is a reaction to the lack of venues that offer a programme of experimental artistic events in immersive environments.
+Under the name of AMOENUS, this series of 5 immersive artistic experiences will see the curator collaborating with local, London-based curators and experimental sound, visual and performance artists addressing the use of space as an artistic tool.
+The series will run from February to June 2019 and is a reaction to the lack of venues offering experimental artistic events in immersive environments.
 The underlying concept, Duka explains, is the Locus Amoenus, a Latin literary topos involving an idealised place of safety or comfort.
 The combination of events will include audiovisual experimental music performances, blindfolded sound art experiences, contemporary art installations and performance acts.

-The first instalment, Futureshook, will be on February 3rd and in collaboration with Edited Arts, an artist-led organisation that specialises in themed events.
-By creating an immersive multi-sensory experience, the event explores the ways in which technologies have affected the way we act, create and consume.
+The first instalment, Futureshook, will be in February 3 and in collaboration with Edited Arts, an artist-led organisation that specialises in themed events.
+By creating an immersive multi-sensory experience, the event explores how technologies have affected how we act, create and consume.
 Artists include Shiva Feshareki performing a live set of her debut album using experimental turntabling techniques.
 Artistic duo MARMO will present a 3D sound performance of drones, noises and voices, while Ash Koosha, a pioneer in VR will showcase a futuristic set.
 Saxophone beast Ben Vince and cellist Lucinda Chua prepare an electroacoustic performance with saxophone and cello.